Faulty street lighting

 We are consulting with the Police, Crime Partnership Groups and Accident and Investigation Team in order to identify any areas which should be kept at full power because of crime or accident concerns and these will be built in to the programme.

 As part of the policy change in September 2013, agreement was also given to move to LED lighting for all new lighting installations and for some lantern conversions.
-The new LED lanterns will be dimmed between the hours of midnight and 7am in order to produce further savings and prolong the life of the lanterns.
+The new LED lanterns will be dimmed between the hours of 10pm and 7am in order to produce further savings and prolong the life of the lanterns.

 The cost of LEDs has come down dramatically and is now a much more viable option.
 They still cost slightly more than the alternative, but this is quickly paid back by the reduction in energy and maintenance costs.